Lingvistik/my-portfolio-website/README.md

 ## Deployment

 All the code has been written on GitPod Workspace and was saved (committed) on my GitHub repository - https://github.com/Lingvistik/my-portfolio-website

+***NOTE for assessors***
 As the website was building, different versions have been committed to the GitHub repository in order to prevent any potential work loss.
+Unfortunately, I wasn't describing each commit in the message as I didn't consider that as a necessity.
+During my last call with my mentor that was pointed out to me and I was told that I should have been noting the change in the git commit message.
+Instead, I was simply putting numbers for different versions, basically commit was just additional way of saving my work and progress.
+Every commit after the consultation has been documented in the required manner.

-Live version of the website is available on GitHup pages at - https://lingvistik.github.io/my-portfolio-website/
+Live version of the website is available on GitHup pages at - https://lingvistik.github.io/my-portfolio-website/ I didn't need to do anything in order to make my website live, as it was already live.
+I simply went to the "Settings" on my GitHub and scrolled down to the GitHub Pages section where the link for my website was.

 ## Credits